2017 Finns Party leadership election

 Jussi Halla-aho and Sampo Terho, Minister for European Affairs, Culture and Sport, were considered the strongest candidates to succeed him.
 Leena Meri and Veera Ruoho, two Members of the Finnish Parliament, and Riku Nevanpää, a local politician, also ran for party chair.
 Raimo Rautiola, another local politician, initially stood for election but pulled out of the race on 5 June.

-The election was won by Halla-aho who received 949 votes in the first round, 56% of the total vote.
+The election was won by Halla-aho, who received 949 votes in the first round, 56% of the total vote.
 Terho received 629 votes.
-In addition, Laura Huhtasaari was chosen as the first deputy leader, while Teuvo Hakkarainen and Juho Eerola won the races for second and third deputy leaders of the party, respectively.
+In addition, Laura Huhtasaari was chosen as first deputy leader, while Teuvo Hakkarainen and Juho Eerola won the races for second and third deputy leader of the party, respectively.
 The incumbent party secretary Riikka Slunga-Poutsalo maintained her position after a vote.

-These selections were characterised by newspaper Helsingin Sanomat as a takeover by the anti-immigration wing of the Finns party, from the allegedly more moderate followers of the former leader Soini.
-Halla-aho's rise to power was described as a "unique event in Finnish political history" by the Prime Minister and Centre leader Juha Sipilä.
+These selections were characterised by the newspaper Helsingin Sanomat as a takeover by the anti-immigration wing of the Finns party, from the allegedly more moderate followers of former leader Soini.
+Halla-aho's rise to power was described as a "unique event in Finnish political history" by the Prime Minister and Centre Party leader Juha Sipilä.
 According to Bloomberg News, the results of the leadership election put the future of the ruling coalition in jeopardy.
-On 12 June, both Sipilä and NCP leader Petteri Orpo tweeted that in their view, they could not carry on co-operating with Halla-aho-led Finns Party.
+On 12 June, both Sipilä and NCP leader Petteri Orpo tweeted that, in their view, they could not carry on co-operating with the Halla-aho-led Finns Party.
 On 13 June, twenty Members of Parliament left the Finns Party parliamentary group and formed a new group of their own, called New Alternative (which later became a party called Blue Reform).
-Included in this group of defectors were former leader and current Foreign Minister Soini, as well as all the other Finns Party Ministers (Terho, Jari Lindström, Jussi Niinistö, Pirkko Mattila) and Speaker of Parliament Maria Lohela.
+Included in this group of defectors were former leader and Foreign Minister Soini, as well as all the other Finns Party Ministers (Terho, Jari Lindström, Jussi Niinistö, Pirkko Mattila) and Speaker of Parliament Maria Lohela.